buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWindow.md

 ### OverallHeight
 Overall measure of the height, it reflects the Z Dimension of a bounding box, enclosing the window opening.
 If omitted, the _OverallHeight_ should be taken from the geometric representation of the _IfcOpening_ in which the window is inserted.

-> NOTE&nbsp; The body of the window might be taller then the window opening (for example in cases where the window lining includes a casing).
+> NOTE  The body of the window might be taller then the window opening (for example in cases where the window lining includes a casing).
 In these cases the _OverallHeight_ shall still be given as the window opening height, and not as the total height of the window lining.

 ### OverallWidth
 Overall measure of the width, it reflects the X Dimension of a bounding box, enclosing the window opening.
 If omitted, the _OverallWidth_ should be taken from the geometric representation of the _IfcOpening_ in which the window is inserted.

-> NOTE&nbsp; The body of the window might be wider then the window opening (for example in cases where the window lining includes a casing).
+> NOTE  The body of the window might be wider then the window opening (for example in cases where the window lining includes a casing).
 In these cases the _OverallWidth_ shall still be given as the window opening width, and not as the total width of the window lining.

 ### PredefinedType
 Predefined generic type for a window that is specified in an enumeration.
 There may be a property set given specifically for the predefined types.
-> NOTE&nbsp; The _PredefinedType_ shall only be used, if no _IfcWindowType_ is assigned, providing its own _IfcWindowType.PredefinedType_.
+> NOTE  The _PredefinedType_ shall only be used, if no _IfcWindowType_ is assigned, providing its own _IfcWindowType.PredefinedType_.

 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.

 ### PartitioningType
 Type defining the general layout of the window in terms of the partitioning of panels.
-> NOTE&nbsp; The _PartitioningType_ shall only be used, if no type object _IfcWindowType_ is assigned, providing its own _IfcWindowType.PartitioningType_.
+> NOTE  The _PartitioningType_ shall only be used, if no type object _IfcWindowType_ is assigned, providing its own _IfcWindowType.PartitioningType_.

 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.